ayorindeadunse/langgraph-project-bot-doc-ingestion-layer/README.md

 # About
-LangGraphBotDocIngestor is an ChatBot API designed to assist with answering questions about LangGraph and LangChain documentation.
+LangGraphBotDocIngestor is a ChatBot API designed to assist with answering questions about LangGraph and LangChain documentation.
 It leverages local embeddings, a retrieval-augmented generation (RAG) architecture, and a lightweight Llama-based local language model.

  # Features